Chopped Thai Salad

 • Whisk the dressing ingredients together in a small bowl and set aside.

-• Add the cooked edamame, cashews, avocado and mango to the bowl with all the ingredients.
-Add the dressing and toss to combine.
+• Add the cooked edamame, cashews, avocado, and mango to the bowl with all the ingredients.
+Pour the dressing over the salad and toss to combine.
 Serve immediately.

 Notes